iicsydney601/bluemix-db2-cli-mate/README.md

     { ~ }  »  ssh U67RHUFbnmx2gpD41JIaRLVxw@sf.tmate.io
     vcap@182bbgv126r:~$`

+**Tip**: If you prefer to use putty, please refer to this blog on how to generate private keys and making connection. [https://www.ibm.com/developerworks/community/blogs/Dougclectica/entry/ssh_key_authentication_with_putty30?lang=en](https://www.ibm.com/developerworks/community/blogs/Dougclectica/entry/ssh_key_authentication_with_putty30?lang=en)

 ## Setup Dropbox as non-ephemeral storage ##

-As Bluemix warden container does not support persistent storage at the moment.
-As a result, all changes written to the container disk are lost if the application is stopped or restarted.
+By default, after deployment, the is no persistent storage available for the application.
+As a result, all changes written to  disk are lost if the application is stopped or restarted.
 Therefore, we need some kind of persistent storage so we can store our database backups or exported tables.
 In this article, I will show you how to use Dropbox as our non-ephemeral storage to get your data in and out of Bluemix.
-This is not the best solution but until Bluemix supports SoftLayer's Object Storage, it remains a decent workaround.
+This is not the only solution, but it is a quick one to get working.

 DB2climate supports two methods to access the Dropbox cloud storage.
 ### Method 1- Dropbox Linux client: (not preferred) ###